Azure/bicep-types-az/generated/sql/microsoft.sql/2021-05-01-preview/types.md

 * **secondaryType**: 'Geo' | 'Named': The secondary type of the database if it is a secondary.
 Valid values are Geo and Named.
 * **sourceDatabaseDeletionDate**: string (WriteOnly): Specifies the time that the database was deleted.
 * **sourceDatabaseId**: string (WriteOnly): The resource identifier of the source database associated with create operation of this database.
+* **sourceResourceId**: string (WriteOnly): The resource identifier of the source associated with the create operation of this database.

+When sourceResourceId is specified, sourceDatabaseId, recoverableDatabaseId, restorableDroppedDatabaseId and sourceDatabaseDeletionDate must not be specified and CreateMode must be PointInTimeRestore, Restore or Recover.

+When createMode is PointInTimeRestore, sourceResourceId must be the resource ID of an existing database or existing sql pool, and restorePointInTime must be specified.

+When createMode is Restore, sourceResourceId must be the resource ID of restorable dropped database or restorable dropped sql pool.

+When createMode is Recover, sourceResourceId must be the resource ID of recoverable database or recoverable sql pool.

+This property allows to restore across subscriptions which is only supported for DataWarehouse edition.

+When source subscription belongs to a different tenant than target subscription, “x-ms-authorization-auxiliary” header must contain authentication token for the source tenant.
+For more details about “x-ms-authorization-auxiliary” header see https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/authenticate-multi-tenant
 * **status**: 'AutoClosed' | 'Copying' | 'Creating' | 'Disabled' | 'EmergencyMode' | 'Inaccessible' | 'Offline' | 'OfflineChangingDwPerformanceTiers' | 'OfflineSecondary' | 'Online' | 'OnlineChangingDwPerformanceTiers' | 'Paused' | 'Pausing' | 'Recovering' | 'RecoveryPending' | 'Restoring' | 'Resuming' | 'Scaling' | 'Shutdown' | 'Standby' | 'Starting' | 'Stopped' | 'Stopping' | 'Suspect' (ReadOnly): The status of the database.
 * **zoneRedundant**: bool: Whether or not this database is zone redundant, which means the replicas of this database will be spread across multiple availability zones.